GeneZharov/introversion/README.md

 ### Zero-conf for Node.js

-Introversion can work with Node.js without need to initialize and write imports.
+Introversion can work with Node.js with no need to initialize or add imports.
 To make API available in scripts you need to run `node` with `-r introversion/init` option, that will write API into the global variable `In`.

 ```sh